Course Outline

 - reverse engineering native libraries using Ghidra

-Day 5: Web API security
+Day 5: Web API Security

-- Web API in Android applications
+- web APIs in Android applications

 - OWASP API Top 10

-- intercepting API communication using Burp Proxy
+- intercepting communication with APIs using Burp Proxy

-- Burp Repeater: API query modification
+- Burp Repeater: modifying API requests

 - vulnerabilities related to access control: IDOR, mass assignment, access to administrative and debug functions

-- automatic generation of API queries: SoapUI, Postman
+- automatically generating API requests: SoapUI, Postman

 Requirements